Updated: March 5th, 2019

 13 | THE SHEER SIZE OF MEXICO CITY

 As we began our decent into Mexico City International Airport, I raised my window shade and… HOLYSHITAREYOUKIDDINGMERIGHTNOWSDFKJASLDKFJ!?
 The size of Mexico City had turned me into a blubbering cartoon character–think: every scene from Who Framed Roger Rabbit?
-I had heard that Mexico City was big, but seeing its endless expanse with my own eyes was, forgive me for being trite, MINDBLOWING.
+I had heard Mexico City was big, but seeing its endless expanse with my own eyes was, forgive me for being trite, MINDBLOWING.
 Like my head actually felt like it was exploding.
-(Probably just the altitude headache growing roots, but still.)
+(I soon realized that was just the altitude headache growing roots, but still.)

 I was in too deep a trance to even think about taking a picture but this article shows just how big Mexico City looks from the air.
 Consider these images before you even think about complaining about your commute.